-- A) Completion of minimum 36 credit hours;

-- B) Meet the minimum cumulative GPA requirement for graduation; 3.0 out of 4.0 grading scale.

-- C) Faculty approval;

-- D) Filing of petition for graduation
+- A) Completion of minimum 36 credit hours, 18 credit hours of Computer Science Graduate core classes and 18 credits hours of electives. - B) Meet the minimum cumulative GPA requirement for graduation; 3.0 out of 4.0 grading scale. - C) Faculty approval. - D) Filing of petition for graduation.

-- E) Administrative clearance
+E) Administrative clearance.